MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ## INPUTS

 ## NOTES
-Note: The the mentioned changes in the above sections including changes under "-Identity" and "-Filter" paramters are not applicable for customers and tenants that are or have been enabled for Regionally Hosted Meetings for Skype for Business Online.
+The changes mentioned in these sections, including changes under "-Identity" and "-Filter" parameters, are not applicable to customers and tenants that are or have previously been enabled for Regionally Hosted Meetings for Skype for Business Online.

 ## RELATED LINKS